-4 Results
+Results

 In this section, the BPS will be discussed in full detail.
-Subsequently, the other scenarios will be compared to the central BPS in terms of the key results for electricity and heat generation, costs and CO{2eq} emissions.
+Subsequently, the other scenarios will be compared to the central BPS in terms of the key results for electricity and heat generation, costs and CO2 emissions.
 The IAS and its implication for the overall energy system will also be discussed in more detail.

-4.1 Best Policy Scenario
+Best Policy Scenario

 The BPS demonstrates the full transition for a 100% RE scenario that is dominated by offshore wind and supplemented by onshore wind, solar PV, wave power and smaller shares of hydropower and geothermal energy.

-Figure 6-Figure 8 illustrate the energy transition for the power, heat and transport sectors in five-year time-steps.

-Electricity generation grows by a factor of four and is strongly linked to the electrification of heat (heat pumps), electric power-trains (battery electric vehicles) and e-fuels.
+Figure 6 - Figure 8 illustrate the energy transition for the power, heat and transport sectors in five-year time-steps.
+Electricity generation grows by a factor of 4 and is strongly linked to the electrification of heat (heat pumps), electric powertrains (battery electric vehicles) and e-fuels.
 Offshore wind generation becomes the most important source of energy, contributing a share of 43.5%, or 509 TWh, of electricity generation.
-Solar PV installed capacity is higher due to lower resource availability.
+Solar PV capacity is higher due to lower resource availability.

 Heat generation shifts from natural gas boilers to heat pumps with high efficiencies for low-temperature heat, while e-fuels and direct electric heating become important for medium- and high temperature industrial heat.
 Electricity demand for the transport sector grows significantly to 486 TWh in 2050.
-A high electricity demand is assigned to RE liquids, at 274 TWh.
+The highest electricity demand can be assigned to RE liquids, at 274 TWh.